 Since then, traders have complained of daily losses and prices of goods imported from Pakistan rose sharply in Afghanistan.

 Sharif ordered that the border should be reopened immediately "as a goodwill gesture," the statement said.

 "The decision to re-open the border is being taken as closure of the border for a long time in the backdrop of religious, culture and historical ties between the two countries would not be in the interest of the people and the economy," said Sharif.

 Pakistan's border with Afghanistan is more than 2,400 km long and is the main route of trade between the two countries.

+The two-way annual trade is between USD 1.5-2 billion.
 The two sides had planned to increase to 5 billion dollars but frequent closure of border by Pakistan due to security reasons is one of the hurdles to increase the trade, an official said.
-The decision to reopen that border came after last week's meeting between the Advisor on foreign affairs Sartaj Aziz and Afghan National Security Advisor Hanif Atmar in London.
-UK's National Security Advisor Mark Lyall Grant hosted the meeting.
-Afghan side had expressed anger and frustration at the closure of the border, sources said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)